-The following topics provide additional information about compensating for environmental factors (Section 4.4.1) and checking the calibration of an indicator with no attached scale (Section 4.4.2).
+The following topics provide additional information about compensating for environmental factors (Section 4.4.1) and diagnostic information for determining expected zero and span coefficients.

 4.4.1 Adjusting Final Calibration

 Calibration may be affected by environmental factors including wind, vibration, and angular loading.
 For example, if the scale is calibrated with 1000 lb, a strain test may determine that at 2000 lb the calibration is 3 lb high.
 In this case, final calibration can be adjusted by tweaking WVAL to 998.5 lb.
 This adjustment provides a linear correction of 1.5 lb per 1000 lb.